 \item[$\mathrm{(A}_{3}\mathrm{)}$] for any $t\in\lbrack0,T]$, $y,y^{\prime} \in\mathbb{R}^{m}$ and $\hat{y},\hat{y}^{\prime}\in L^{2}\left( [-\delta,0];\mathbb{R}^{m}\right) $, we have

 \end{description}

-\begin{remark} There is a difference between these conditions and those from \cite{de-im/10}, in that we allow $T$\ to be arbitrary, but different from the delay $\delta \in\left[ 0,T\right] $.
-This is done in order to separate the Lipschitz constant $L$\ with respect to $\left( y,z\right) $\ from the Lipschitz constant $K$\ with respect to $\left( \hat{y},\hat{z}\right) $; the restriction on the coefficients can avoid in this way the constant $L$. \end{remark}
+\begin{remark} Let us underline that latter conditions differ from those used in \cite{de-im/10}, since we allow $T$\ to be arbitrary, but different from the delay $\delta \in\left[ 0,T\right] $.
+This allows to separate the Lipschitz constant $L$\ w.r.t. $\left( y,z\right) $\ from the Lipschitz constant $K$\ w.r.t. $\left( \hat{y},\hat{z}\right) $; therefore the restriction on the coefficients can avoid the constant $L$. \end{remark}

-\begin{remark} In order to show the existence and uniqueness of a solution to the backward system (\ref{BSDE}), we will use a standard Banach's fixed point argument.
-For that we are obliged to impose that $K$ or $\delta$ should be small enough.
+\begin{remark} Existence and uniqueness of a solution to the backward system (\ref{BSDE}) will be proved exploiting a standard Banach's fixed point argument which requires $K$ or $\delta$ to be small enough.

 More precisely, by denoting $K_{1}:=\sup\limits_{s\in\lbrack0,T]}K(s)$, $\tilde{K}_{1}:=\sup\limits_{s\in\lbrack0,T]}\tilde{K}(s)$ and